 The Dachshund actually was the inspiration behind the hot dog.
 Hot dogs were originally called “Dachshund sausages”.
 These dogs are stubborn and have big personalities that complement their unusual proportions.

 The English Bulldog is tough looking, but don’t let his appearance fool you.
 English Bulldogs are loving dogs.
 They are notorious for being mean, muscular dogs.
 The common underbite that affects a lot of English Bulldogs makes them look malicious.
 Because of this, they are a common mascot for schools.

 The English Bulldog has recently gained more popularity for the many videos of them skateboarding, surfing and doing other athletic activities.
 They aren't as active as many other breeds, but a Bulldog will enjoy adventures with his owner.

-The Collie rose to fame when Eric Knight’s book, Lassie, was made into a movie featuring a beautiful rough Collie named Pal.
+The Rough Collie rose to fame when Eric Knight’s book, Lassie, was made into a movie featuring a beautiful Rough Collie named Pal.
 Throughout the years Lassie was played by many Collie movie stars, and made this breed an icon in the dog world.